sinai-dev/OSLDocs/API/SL_SkillTree.md

 For C#, I suggest subscribing to `SL.OnPacksLoaded` and defining the skill tree after this point.
 The Skill Tree template assumes that the skills IDs are already set up when you apply it.

-For XML, you must use an [SL_CharacterTrainer](API/SL_Character) and define your skill tree directly there.
+For SL Menu/XML, you must use an [SL_CharacterTrainer](API/SL_Character) and define your skill tree directly there.

 <!-- tabs:start -->
 #### ** Universal **